pohly/kubernetes/test/e2e/dra/test-driver/README.md

 kubelet plugin when using port forwarding.
 This is how it is used during testing.

-The actual functionality is initially very limited.
-Resources are unlimited, so all ResourceClaims can be allocated.
 Valid parameters are key/value string pairs stored in a ConfigMap.
 Those get copied into the ResourceClaimStatus with "user_" and "admin_" as prefix, depending on whether they came from the ResourceClaim or ResourceClass.
 They get stored in the `ResourceHandle` field as JSON map by the controller.
 The kubelet plugin then sets these attributes as environment variables in each container that uses the resource.

+Resource availability is configurable and can simulate different scenarios:

+- Network-attached resources, available on all nodes where the node driver runs, or host-local resources, available only on the node whether they were allocated.
+- Shared or unshared allocations.
+- Unlimited or limited resources.
+The limit is a simple number of allocations per cluster or node.

 While the functionality itself is very limited, the code strives to showcase best practices and supports metrics, leader election, and the same logging